Temple Works: History

-On 11 August 1871 600 operatives at the Water Lane mills staged a one-day strike for a 10 per cent pay rise.
+On 11 August 1871 600 operatives at the Water Lane mills staged a one-day strike for a 10% pay rise.
 Richardson first threatened them, then closed all the mills the following day.
 Stephen Marshall, one of the third generation, traced the unrest to Temple Mill, 'as bad a lot of men as we have'.
 He proposed the public dismissal of the foreman at Temple Mill in such a way as to ruin him.
 Other members of the family persuaded Stephen Marshall to re-open the mills and negotiate, but talks dragged on for days.
 The Leeds Mercury published an article contrasting the poverty and insecurity of a worker's life with the spending and luxury of the Marshall family.
 The 10% wage increase was conceded after a family meeting, but the family determined it would deal with the trouble makers at Temple Mill in the long term.

 The Marshall firm continued in business longer than most of its Leeds competitors, eventually closing in 1886, although it made a loss in twenty one out of the last forty years of its existence.
 However, by the late 1870s Temple Mill was sub-let and ceased to be a net expense to the business.
 It was sold by auction in 1886 along with all the other assets of the firm.

 The Marshalls' inspiration for the design of Temple Works was their interest in Egyptology.
 When it was built it was said that Temple Works was the biggest single room in the world.
 An unusual feature of the Temple Works building is that sheep used to graze on the grass-covered roof.
 This served the purpose of retaining humidity in the flax mill to prevent the linen thread from becoming dried out and unmanageable.

 Sheep are not able to use stairs so the first hydraulic lift was devised in order to resolve the problem of moving them onto the roof; Hick was a hydraulics engineer, but it is not clear whether he was responsible for the invention, his youngest son, William Hick (1820–1844) supervised the installation of the 'Egyptian' beam engine from Leeds during 1841.